Ac6Embedded/apollo-docs/docs/security/cra/developer-requirements.md

 ### Why RACI matters

 Audits fail more often due to **unclear ownership** than due to missing crypto primitives.
-The CRA expects the manufacturer to show “the means used” and “the processes put in place” to meet Annex I requirements in the technical documentation.[3]
+The CRA expects the manufacturer to show "the means used" and "the processes put in place" to meet Annex I requirements in the technical documentation.[3]

 Below is a practical ownership baseline for an embedded PDE (MCU/SoC + firmware + optional cloud/OTA).
 Adapt the names to your org chart.